 - MIRR uses the order of values to interpret the order payment/income.
 Make sure you have mentioned payment and investment values in sequence (payment value at first with a negative sign and then the income/return value with all positives).

-- The loan amount should always be provided as a negative value.
-As this is the outflow of the cash or investment we are making (It’s going through our pocket hence negative or debt).
+- The loan amount should always be provided as a negative value as this is the outflow of the cash or investment we are making (It’s going through our pocket hence negative or debt).

 This is a guide to MIRR Formula in excel.
-Here we discuss how to use MIRR Formula and MIRR function in excel along with practical examples and downloadable excel template.
+Here we discuss how to use MIRR Formula and MIRR function in excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –